PzAz04Maus/Abiogenesis/_AB13 Rulebook/Extensions/1 Tactical Combat/Long Range Fighting/_Deep Encounters.md

 - individual responses, microterrain

 ## The operational aspect
+- the squad (party's) decision making scale, when everyone sits down and says "in this wide variety of objects, we're focusing on x"
 - operational map - zoom in: general area map - make a rectangle of the area that'll matter.
 Roll for nodes.
-- Operational points, nodes - "parts of town"
+- Operational points, nodes - parts of town, sections of street
 - macro scale, the command action which people focus on
+	- the macro of combat, more generalized in keeping track of the firefight
-- the tactical pause
+	- During the command phase, there's a tactical pause
 	- there's a threat, but it's currently a pause
-- the macro of combat, more generalized in keeping track of the firefight
-- the global decision making of the squad, when everyone sits down and says "this global section of the term, we'll focus on x"

 ## The strategic aspect
 - strategic points - whats on the horizon

+## gameplay value of deep encounters
+- You get to play a sniper type more effectively
+- You can play characters with long distance endurance
+- You can play with wider pieces of terrain to support your movements
+- Flanking is more valuable
+- Tactical depth
+- Movement is more deliberate because range outpaces movement
+- Assault phase

 # Operational Combat

-An **operational scene** is the collection of all exchanges of fire, pauses, operational actions, or operational movements.
-These are referred to as **operational decisions**.
-Operational scenes begin upon approach of the enemy.
+An **operational scene** is the collection of all [[Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master#Exchanges of Fire|exchanges of fire]], pauses, [[Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master#Operational Actions|operational actions]], or operational movements.
+These are collectively referred to as **operational decisions**.
+Operational scenes begin when approaching the enemy.

 Unlike tactical exchanges, operational scenes do not have initiative rolls.
 Each group makes an operational decision, then each turn is resolved simultaneously.
 Any group member interrupted by an exchange of fire during a non-combat related operational action must give up their initiative check, even if they don't continue their operational action.
 This does not apply to movement.

-To simplify matters, a group may sequence their operational decisions together and then resolve it.
+To simplify matters, a group may chain multiple operational decisions together and then resolve it as one unit.

 Operational decisions range from 20 to 80 seconds in length, but can be simplified to 60.
 With an **operational move** action, a group may move up to 10 times their best possible tactical speed.
 This move speed may be increased with an athletics or drive check as applicable.